dludemann/test/content/blog/oct-blog-1.md

 name: Oct Blog - 1
 seo:
   title: What Are 21 Questions to Ask a Girl You Like?
-  page_description: Questions to ask a girl you like
+  page_description: >
+    Looking for the best questions to ask a girl?
+Here are 21 perfect questions that will entertain and amuse both of you.
+Find out what makes her happiest.
   canonical_url:
   author_twitter_handle:
   open_graph_type: article